Tayto Park (Emerald Park)

 🏛️ Attraction

-Last updated: 4 March 2026
+Last updated: 28 April 2026

 Overview

 Emerald Park – known as Tayto Park until its re‑branding in January 2023 – is Ireland’s only permanent theme‑park‑and‑zoo complex.
 Set on 22 hectares of former farmland in the Kilbrew townland of Ashbourne, County Meath, the attraction sits just off the M2/N2 corridor, a 30‑minute drive north‑west of Dublin city centre.
-Visitors are greeted by a bright orange gateway that nods to the iconic Tayto crisp brand, and inside they find a seamless blend of high‑octane rides, a BIAZA‑ and EAZA‑accredited zoo, seasonal shows and a self‑guided tour of the neighbouring crisp factory.
+Visitors are greeted by a bright orange gateway that nods to the iconic Tayto crisp brand, and inside they find a seamless blend of high‑octane rides, a BIAZA‑ and EAZA‑accredited zoo, seasonal shows and a self‑guided tour of the neighbouring crisp factory (see note below).
 The park’s all‑access wristband model means families can hop from coaster to carousel without worrying about tokens, making it a hassle‑free day out for all ages.

 History